lordtarun2203/InfoSec_CipherVault/README.md

 Please ensure that your contributions adhere to our code quality standards and follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-CipherVault is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or feedback, feel free to reach out to us at ciphervault@example.com.
+If you have any questions or feedback, feel free to reach out to me at tarunaaditya98@gmail.com.

 Let's unlock the secrets of cryptography together with CipherVault!